varguitas/Link2/README.md

 Add the class .link2_a to those elements where you need to redirect.
 (Cannot be an A HREF) Then, add the attribute data-href, with the url that you want to load.

-*This library REQUIRES JQuery and the jquery.ui.core.js, jquery.ui.widget.js, jquery.ui.mouse.js, jquery.ui.slider.js, jquery.ui.effect.js, jquery.ui.effect-slide.js.
-Use the hole JQueryUI library or the customized library included in this repository.*
+**This library REQUIRES JQuery and the jquery.ui.core.js, jquery.ui.widget.js, jquery.ui.mouse.js, jquery.ui.slider.js, jquery.ui.effect.js, jquery.ui.effect-slide.js.
+Use the hole JQueryUI library or the customized library included in this repository.**

+The link2 library uses the window.history manipulation tools from html5.

 Example
 -------